 If Baljit wants to volunteer as a nurse, she’ll need to maintain her practising registration status.
 Practising registration is required for any nursing practice, including paid employment and volunteering.

 Eva is making a permanent move outside B.C.
 If she wants recoup some of her registration fees, her best option is to apply to change her registration status to inactive.
 She’ll receive a pro-rated refund less the $105 change status fee (includes GST).
 If she chooses this option, she’ll no longer be permitted to work or volunteer as a nurse in B.C.

 Gail should consider if she thinks she might want to return to practice later in her career.
 If she does intend to return to practice in the future, or if she wants to take a role that requires an RN designation, she may not meet the practice hours requirement if she does not maintain her registration.
 Gail might want to discuss the role with one of CRNBC's regulatory practice consultants to determine if the role at Northern Health could count towards the practice hours requirement if she maintains her registration RN.

-If your role is considered to be within the scope of practice for nursing, you can only that time towards the practice hours requirement if you are registered with CRNBC.
+If your role is considered to be within the scope of practice for nursing, you can only count that time towards the practice hours requirement if you hold practising status with CRNBC.

 Yes.
 Each time you change your registration status, you must pay a non-refundable $105 change status fee (includes GST) in addition to the registration fees when applicable.

 Yes.
 If you change your registration status to non-practising or inactive in December and thereafter, you may not receive a refund.
 You could owe CRNBC money.
 There is a $105 fee for changing your registration status.
 Refunds are pro-rated based on the annual registration fee.
 Your refund may be less than the change status fee.
 Contact us for more information.